Israeli troops wound man near Syrian Golan fence

 Asked if the man shot on Saturday might have been seeking asylum in Israeli-held territory, Leibovich was dismissive.

-"Someone who comes with cutters is not, I believe, innocent," she said, adding that it was possible the man was testing Israel's defenses.
+"Someone who comes with cutters is not, I believe, innocent," she said, adding that it was possible the man was testing Israel's defences.

 In May last year, Israeli troops opened fire on protesters from Syria, among them Palestinian refugees, who surged across the fortified boundary fence.